jonilaserson/npc_assistant/README.md

 ### 🎬 **Dynamic Scene System**
 Set rich, contextual scenes that guide NPC interactions.
 AI automatically generates atmospheric scene descriptions complete with location, time, mood, and player objectives.
 The system intelligently tracks scene goals and celebrates when your players achieve them—then seamlessly transitions to the next scene.
 Perfect for structured adventures or spontaneous roleplay.

+### 🤝 **NPC Sharing & Collaboration**
+Share your favorite NPCs with other GMs instantly.
+Send complete character packages—including personality, voice, portrait, and optionally a protected starting scene—to any user by email.
+Recipients get a fully functional copy ready for their own campaigns.
+Perfect for sharing recurring characters across connected campaigns or building a shared world with your fellow GMs.

 ### ✨ **AI Field Regeneration**
 Any character trait can be regenerated or expanded with AI.
 Personality too bland?
 Regenerate it.
 Secret too simple?
 Expand it.
 Every field is editable and AI-enhanceable.